Art History Books You Must Read

 The Books that Shaped Art History: From Gombrich and Greenberg to Alpers and Krauss

-This pioneering volume is a concise and brilliant study of the discipline of Art History.
+A pioneering volume, The Books that Shaped Art History: From Gombrich and Greenberg to Alpers and Krauss is a concise and brilliant study of the discipline of Art History.
 It provides a detailed roadmap of the field by analyzing the importance of several of the most important works of art history.
 Each chapter, with writers including John Elderfield, Boris Groys, Susie Nash and Richard Verdi, analyzes a single major book, taking into account its premises and arguments, discussing its position within the field of art history and commenting upon its significance in the context both of its initial reception and its legacy.
 From Émile Mâle’s magisterial study of thirteenth-century French art, first published in 1898, to Hans Belting’s provocative Likeness and Presence: A History of the Image before the Era of Art, the book provides a concise and insightful overview of the history of art, told through its most enduring literature.

 Twentieth-Century American Art (Oxford History of Art)